-(Comparison.Concession.Contra-expectation - wsj_0296)
+(Comparison.Concession.Contra-expectation - WSJ-0296)

 Dinesh et al. (2005) showed that Arg1 and Arg2 in the same sentence for subordinating connectives are always syntactically related as shown in Figure 6(a), where Arg1 and Arg2 nodes are the lowest nodes that cover the respective spans.
 They demonstrated that a rule-based algorithm is capable of extracting Arg1 and Arg2 in such cases for subordinating connectives.
 By using tree subtraction, the third case mentioned above can be easily recognized and the text spans that are not in the relation can be excluded.
-In Figure 6(a), Span 3 is labeled as Arg2 that divides Arg1 into two non-continuous Spans 2 and 4.
-The out-of-relation spans (Spans 1 and 5) are also excluded by subtracting the subtree root at the Arg1 node from the entire tree starting from the Root.
+In Figure 6(a), Span 3 is labeled as Arg2 that divides Arg1 into two noncontinuous Spans 2 and 4.
+The out-of-relation spans (Spans 1 and 5) are also excluded by subtracting the subtree root at the Arg1 node from the entire tree starting from the root.

 However, dealing with only the subordinating connectives is not sufficient.
-Subordinating connectives only take up 40.93% for the SS cases; the percentages of coordinating connectives and discourse adverbials in the whole PDTB for SS cases are 37.50% and 21.57%, respectively.
-We observe that coordinating connectives ("and", "or", "but", etc.) usually constrain Arg1 and Arg2 to be syntactically related in one of two ways as shown in Figure 6(b)-(c), where CC is the connective POS.
+Subordinating connectives only take up 40.93 percent for SS cases; the percentages of coordinating connectives and discourse adverbials in the whole PDTB for SS cases are 37.50 percent and 21.57 percent, respectively.
+We observe that coordinating connectives ('and', 'or', 'but', etc.) usually constrain Arg1 and Arg2 to be syntactically related in one of the two ways as shown in Figures 6(b)-(c), where CC is the connective POS.
 Example 14 and Figure 7 give an example to illustrate Figure 6(c).
 Discourse adverbials do not demonstrate such syntactic constraints as strongly as subordinating and coordinating connectives do, but their Arg1 and Arg2 are also syntactically bound by the positions of and path between the two argument nodes.
-For example, Figure 8 shows the syntactic relation of the Arg1 and Arg2 nodes for the discourse adverbial "still" in Example 15.
-Furthermore, the rule-based algorithm in (Dinesh et al. 2005) does not recognize the fourth case where the Arg1 span is embedded within Arg2.
-The ratio of third case to fourth case occurrences in the entire PDTB corpus is approximately 1:1.
-Thus we believe that the fourth case also needs to be taken care of.
+For example, Figure 8 shows the syntactic relation of the Arg1 and Arg2 nodes for the discourse adverbial 'still' in Example 15.
+Furthermore, the rule-based algorithm in Dinesh et al. (2005) does not recognize the fourth case where the Arg1 span is embedded within the Arg2 span.
+The ratio of the third case to the fourth case occurrences in the entire PDTB corpus is approximately 1:1.
+Thus, we believe that the fourth case also needs to be taken care of.